rohanjoshi15/ros2/README.md

 - Each transform has a translation , rotation and a timestamp

 - Nodes use tf2_ros::TransformBroadcaster to publish transforms

+---
+### Robot_State_Publisher
+- Publishes transforms based on URDF/XACRO joint angles.
+- It allows Rviz to know the rovers kinematic state
+- Works with `joint_state_publisher` to simulate joint motion.
 - To listen they use tf2_ros::Buffer and tf2_ros::TransformListener

+ # Working
+- Robots are described in URDF/Xacro as a tree of links connected by joints.
+- Each joint has a variable position (like angle for revolute joints, or displacement for prismatic ones).
+However, the URDF is static — it doesn’t update during motion.

+- That’s where the Robot State Publisher comes in:
+- It reads the joint values from the /joint_states topic
+- It uses forward kinematics to compute the pose of each link.
+- It publishes the full TF tree via /tf.
 ---